Updated Aug 6, 2026

 • panic! is for bugs; Result<T, E> is for expected failures

-• unwrap/expect crash on error — use only in tests or when failure is impossible
+• unwrap/expect panic on error — use only in tests or when failure is impossible

-🎁 Next up: collections.
-You'll learn how Vec<T> grows dynamically without garbage collection, why HashMap is your go-to key-value store, and why String is surprisingly complicated — it's not just an array of characters.
+🎁 Next up: you'll learn how Vec<T> grows dynamically without garbage collection, why slices give you zero-cost views into data, and why String is surprisingly complicated — it's not just an array of characters.

 📝 Ready to test your knowledge?